 Brewing Application: Cashmere really shines when used for aroma and flavor in hop-forward styles, or where the intensity of its exotic tropical notes will complement sour, fruited, or funky ales.
 Its respectable alpha content combined with low cohumulone lets it contribute smooth bitterness if used early in the boil.

 Sensory: Complex and intensely fruity, with strong overtones of lemon, lime, peach, and melon.
-Secondary notes of coconut, lemongrass, candy, and herbs can show through in whirlpool or dry hop additions.
+Secondary notes of coconut, lemongrass, and candy can show through in whirlpool or dry hop additions.

 Maturity: Middle to middle-late